WooCommerce Appointments: Set Up Online Booking

 The My Bookings page in the WooCommerce customer account, showing appointment entries with booking dates, status labels, and self-service action buttons.

-When a customer cancels, they see your policy before confirming.
-If the session is non-refundable after a certain point, that shows up in the cancellation modal.
-They can add an optional reason, which passes through to the notification your team receives.
-No policy ambiguity.
-No disputes about what the terms were.
+When a customer cancels, the policy is shown before they confirm.
+If the session is non-refundable past a certain point, that appears in the cancellation modal rather than in an email they never read.
+They can add an optional reason, which passes through to the notice your team receives.
+The terms are settled at the moment of cancellation, so there is nothing left to dispute afterward.

 The Cancel Booking modal shows the cancellation policy and an optional reason field before the customer confirms.